-1. Park the loaded weight cart in the middle of the scale and directly over an imaginary line connecting an end pair of cells (1 and 8 in Figure 7-4); record the indicator reading
+1. Park the loaded weight cart in the middle of the scale and directly over an imaginary line connecting an end pair of cells (1 and 8 in Figure 8-4).
+Record the indicator reading.

-Figure 7-4.
+Figure 8-4.
 Trimming Paired Section 1:8

-2. Move the weight cart directly over the next paired cell section (2, 7 in Figure 7-5) and record the indicator reading; do the same for the last two paired sections (cells 3, 6, and 4, 5 in Figure 7-5)
+- 2. Move the weight cart directly over the next paired cell section (2, 7 in Figure 8-5) then record the indicator reading. - Repeat this for the last two paired sections (cells 3, 6, and 4, 5 in Figure 8-5)

-Figure 7-5.
+Figure 8-5.
 Trimming Paired Sections 2:7, 3:6 and 4:5

-- 3. Choose the lowest reading of the four as the reference section, which is not adjusted; using the section potentiometers, reload the other three sections in turn and trim the sections to match the reading of the reference section; recheck section readings a second time as the adjustment is made can be somewhat interactive - 4.
-As a final verification of the load cell trimming, do a final corner check; place a 1000 lb weight on one corner of the platform and record the raw-count reading on the indicator; move the weight to all of the other corners in turn and record those readings; rhe readings should be within 0.1% of each other.
+- 3. Choose the lowest reading of the four as the reference section, which is not adjusted. - Using the section potentiometers, reload the other three sections in turn and trim the sections to match the reading of the reference section - Recheck section readings a second time as the adjustment is made can be somewhat interactive - 4.
+As a final verification of the load cell trimming, do a final corner check.
+Place a 1000 lb weight on one corner of the platform and record the raw-count reading on the indicator. - 5.
+Move the weight to all of the other corners in turn and record those readings. - The readings should be within 0.1% of each other

-7.4 Calibration with Test Weights
+8.4 Calibration with Test Weights